-According to Section 13(A) of the Payment of Wages Act, 1936,
+According to Section 13(A) of the Payment of Wages Act, 1936, given by them and such other particulars and in such form as may be prescribed.

 1. Every employer shall maintain such registers and records giving such particulars of persons employed by him, the work performed by them, the wages paid to them, the deductions made from their wages, the receipts